 How to File in Small Claims Court in Michigan

-File an Affidavit and Claim at the District Court Clerk's office
+File Affidavit and Claim, Small Claims (DC 84) in the proper District Court

-File in the district where the defendant lives or where the issue occurred
+File in the district where the defendant lives, does business, or where the claim arose

 Required Forms